almutlue/CellMixS/README.md

 ### Installation

-To run CellMixS, open R and install from GitHub using the following commands:
+To run CellMixS, open R and install using BiocManager with the following commands:

 ```
 if (!requireNamespace("BiocManager"))
     install.packages("BiocManager")
-BiocManager::install("CellMixS")
+BiocManager::install("almutlue/CellMixS")
 ```

 ### Getting started